 #6 Project Visibility

 Project visibility was the measure of choice for 30% of respondents to the survey.

 One of the best ways to build trust is transparency.
 That means having the plans out in the open and making progress visible to all.
 Sharing progress at multiple dimensions provides the different stakeholders with information that makes sense from their point of view.
-Metrics that show feature or overall progress against a targeted plan can provide great insights.
+Metrics that show featured or overall progress against a targeted plan can provide great insights.

-In this chart you can visualize progress on a feature and known work.
+In this chart, you can visualize progress on a feature and known work.
 The red diamond represents what was actually anticipated, so it’s easy to gauge whether you are above or under the anticipated scope.